SmartGridready/SGrJavaDrivers/readme.md

         }
     }
     ```
+    <b>Rem:</b> GitHub will not accept publishing a version that already exists within the repository.
+If you want to override published version you must delete the existing package of the library first.

 - Run the command:
     ```
     bash>gradle publishAllPublicationsToGitHubRepository
     ```

 - Change to the local ```{project-root}/SGrJavaDrivers/EasyModbus``` dirctory.
 - Check that the ```build.gradle``` file has the correct version number for the
     ```easy-modbus. jar``` file: